eljojo/spicy-magpie-boilerplate/README.md

   - In the console, you will see the access URL's.
 You can watch the changes across multiple browsers and devices.

+## How can I add my own assets?

+If you want to add fonts, images, audio and video, you can use the directories created for that purpose.
+Grunt will just copy those files when creating the distribution.

+CSS stylesheets can be added to the stylesheets/ directory but there is one extra step: Grunt must know that there are new files containing code before configuring the project.
+You must declare those files in the **filelist.json** manifest.
+The declaration is simple:

+    {
+        "css": [
+            {
+                "name": "stylesheets/your/new/file.css",
+                "type": "css",
+                "group" "development"
+            }
+        ]
+    }

+LESS stylesheets can be added the same way to the CSS section, but since these files are intended to generate CSS rather than being used as-is, these need to be declared as follows:

+    {
+        "css": [
+            {
+                "source": "stylesheets/your/new/file.less",
+                "name": "tmp/your/new/file.css",
+                "type": "css",
+                "group" "development"
+            }
+        ]
+    }

+Notice that the name of the object points to the **tmp/** directory, to avoid polluting your environment with intermediate code and avoid clashes with CSS stylesheets.

 ## I finished my project.
 What else should I do?

   - Run **grunt dist** on your project directory.